oliora/ppconsul/README.md

 `make`

 Build on Windows:
-Either open solution file `workspace\ppconsul.sln` or build the project from the command line: `cmake --build . --config Release`.
+Either open solution file `workspace\ppconsul.sln` or build from the command line: `cmake --build . --config Release`.

 ## How To Run Tests
 TBD